Near Irish border, the Brexit drama is followed with alarm

 A motorist makes their way North along the old Belfast to Dublin road on the Irish border between Northern Ireland and the Irish Republic close to the town of Newry, Northern Ireland, Thursday, Nov.
 15, 2018.
 Brexit Secretary Dominic Raab and Work and Pensions Secretary Esther McVey sensationally walked out of the Government the morning after Cabinet agreed a draft EU withdrawal agreement in a stormy five-hour meeting.
 In his letter to the Prime Minister, Mr Raab said the deal represented a "very real threat to the integrity of the United Kingdom" because of provisions for Northern Ireland.
 He also said he could not accept "an indefinite backstop arrangement" for the Irish border.
 (AP Photo/Peter Morrison)

-Families and business owners near the Irish border that separates the United Kingdom from the rest of the EU are watching in apprehension as political chaos in London threatens to torpedo a Brexit deal that aims to avoid a return of customs checks and possible sectarian violence to the region.
+Families and business owners near the Irish border that separates the U.K. from the rest of the EU are watching in apprehension as political chaos in London threatens to torpedo a Brexit deal that aims to avoid a return of customs checks and possible sectarian violence to the region.

 Continue Reading Below

-The border between the U.K.'s Northern Ireland the European Union's Republic of Ireland is currently unpoliced and invisible thanks to an EU rule that allows people and goods to travel freely.
+The border between the United Kingdom's Northern Ireland the European Union's Republic of Ireland is currently unpoliced and invisible thanks to an EU rule that allows people and goods to travel freely.
 The main difficulty in the Brexit talks has been how to not disturb that liberty, which has helped to ensure peace since 1998.

 The big fear in this region is that Prime Minister Theresa May's Brexit plan, which aims to safeguard an open border, will fall apart and the U.K. will leave the EU with no deal on future relations.
 Overnight, that could bring back customs checks and police watch-points.

-"I'd be horrified - absolutely horrified - if there was some sort of border," said Jim Deary, who lives in Dundalk in the Republic of Ireland and, at the age of 95, can recall the violence that plagued the region for decades.
+"I'd be horrified - absolutely horrified - if there was some sort of border," said Jim Deary, who lives in nearby Dundalk in the Republic of Ireland and, at the age of 95, can recall the violence that plagued the region for decades.

 Just across the invisible border, which is now physically represented by nothing more than a placid river, the sentiment is much the same.